 This truth hit me hard several years ago after a couple of years on a strictly plant-based diet in which I was consuming a lot of high copper and folate-rich foods.
 I couldn’t understand why I suddenly felt so terrible —I mean, aren’t kale and avocados good for me?

-Imagine my surprise when I found out that all these “healthy” foods were actually turning on deviant genes inside my body making me feel depressed, anxious, and tired.
-The worst part for me was the return of a very disordered relationship with food that I developed as a child.
-Only this time it was back with a vengeance.
+Imagine my surprise when I found out that all these healthy foods were actually turning on deviant genes inside my body making me feel depressed, anxious, and tired.
+The worst part for me was the return of a very disordered food relationship that had developed when I was a child.
+This time, though, it was back with a vengeance.

 This is the power nutrients have on gene expression.